 6. Not being myself

-During my first two years of college, I was so worried about what others thought of me.
-That held me back because I sometimes would just stay quiet rather than speaking my mind.
-I would have been so much happier if I had just been my genuine, authentic self from day one.
+During my first two years of college, I worried about what others thought of me.
+That held me back because I sometimes would just stay quiet rather than speak my mind.
+I would have been much happier if I had just been my genuine, authentic self from day one.

 7. Being worried about the future all the time

 I spent a lot of my college experience being stressed about the future.
-I always felt so pressured to find the perfect internship or the perfect job.
+I always felt pressured to find the perfect internship or job.
 I should have enjoyed living in the moment more often.
 Finding a job is important, but stressing over it constantly is not helpful.

 8. Not being more careful when choosing a roommate

 Almost every college student has a roommate that doesn’t end up being a good match at some point or another.
 I regret not being more thoughtful about who I lived with.
 I wish I had been more mindful of who I signed a lease with and made sure that our living styles were compatible — such as what time the other person wakes up and goes to bed, if they like having people over, if they are clean or messy, and if they are loud or quiet.

 9. Getting mad at myself for making mistakes